denisvreshtazi/hello-world/README.md

 # hello-world
 first project
 Hello!
-This is my second project on Github, the first was Sirya.
+This is my second project on Github.
+The first was Sirya.